-Curves in Affine 3-Space are Set-Theoretic Complete Intersections" the whole market.
+The department also offers a major in the area of Financial Mathematics.
+This field of study focuses on the properties of investment objects, investor's and firm's attitudes toward risk, and the consequences to individual investor behavior as well as that of the whole market.
 It is a subject of much current interest, both theoretical and practical, which combines mathematical reasoning with economic insights.
 Mathematics majors have completed distinguished graduate programs in mathematics, computer science, statistics, economics, biomathematics, engineering and operations research.
 Other graduates have become respected teachers, or have been sought out by computer and consulting firms, insurance companies, investment companies, banks and government agencies.